-A delicious way to enjoy rainbow trout, cooked simply with just a few simple ingredients.
-Ready in just 10 minutes!
+A delicious way to enjoy rainbow trout, simply cooked with mini cherry tomatoes and just a few simple ingredients.
+Ready in just 15 minutes!

 Anyway, here's my small contribution to the pool of Rainbow Trout recipes :) This flavourful dish is ready in just 15 minutes and needs just a few simple ingredients.